Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 What happened ?

-The mutation has alterated a part of the code we did not test and we were not covering it, so the unit test passed.
+The mutation has altered a part of the code which is not tested, it was not covered, so the unit test passed.

-Go to your source file pokeGame.jsligo, and annotate the function pokeAndGetFeedback
+4. Go to your source file pokeGame.jsligo, and annotate the function pokeAndGetFeedback with @no_mutation.

 const pokeAndGetFeedback ...